 Also see . . .
 Badlands National Park.
 (Submitted on January 21, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.)

 Categories. • Environment • Paleontology • Parks & Recreational Areas •

 Credits.
 This page was last revised on January 22, 2018.
 This page originally submitted on January 21, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 91 times since then.
+This page has been viewed 93 times since then and 2 times this year.
 Photos: 1, 2, 3. submitted on January 21, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.